COSMO-ORG/fieldextra-wiki/Planning.md

        forecasts
        > new bi-linear interpolation algorithm for location_to_gridpoint, taking into account land-sea mask (Christoph Spirig will provide the algorithm)
+     + [3d] add possibility to restrict any operator to some geographical subdomain (e.g. region, frame; with identity operator outside of the subdomain)

 ###### Priority medium